Skip to main content

 NREL offers the following capabilities to support water and power systems integration in addressing the energy-water-land nexus.

-NREL performs technology-neutral analysis to inform technology development, validate performance, and support deployment of emerging water treatment technologies and their integration with energy systems.
-Our efforts have explored water treatment powered by solar energy, wind energy, wave energy, geothermal energy, and waste heat from power and industrial applications.
+NREL performs technology-neutral analysis to inform technology development, validate performance, and support deployment of emerging water treatment technologies and their integration with cost-effective, efficient energy systems.
+Our efforts have explored water treatment powered by different energy resources and waste heat from power, agricultural, and industrial applications.

 Publications